-The school-wide financial statements focus on the sustainability of the School as an entity and the change in the School's net assets resulting from the current year's activities.
-In the school-wide statement of net assets, amounts are reported on a full accrual, economic resources basis, which recognizes all long-term assets and receivables as well as any longterm debt and obligations.
-The statement of net assets presents the financial condition of the School at year-end.
+The school-wide financial statements focus on the sustainability of the School as an entity and the change in the School's net position resulting from the current year's activities.
+In the school-wide statement of net position, amounts are reported on a full accrual, economic resources basis, which recognizes all long-term assets and receivables as well as any long-term debt and obligations.
+The statement of net position presents the financial condition of the School at year-end.

-The School's net assets are reported in three categories - invested in capital assets, net of related debt; restricted net assets; and unrestricted net assets.
+The School's net position are reported in three categories - net investment in capital assets; restricted net position; and unrestricted net position.
 When both restricted and unrestricted resources are available for use, it is the School's policy to use restricted resources first, and then unrestricted resources as they are needed.
 The School does not allocate indirect costs between functions.